The 5 Key Features of Exceptional Website Design

 Designers can sometimes get carried away with the actual artistic side of the design, forgetting that the website’s purpose isn’t to show off artistic design capabilities.

-A fancy, unique site is great to see and it may solicit interest, but is it user-friendly and does it fulfil its core purpose?
+A fancy, exceptional website design is great to see and it may solicit interest, but is it user-friendly and does it fulfil its core purpose?

 Of course, if you’re an artist and your main goal is to show off your artistry, then let your creativity roam as much as you want… No limits.